evancpark-png/park-evan-portfolio/README.md

 Using the new machine was a small learning curve (once again getting used to new software when your used to another one can be tricky at first), but once I got the hang of it I believe I can operate it safely and efficently.
 Interestingly, instead of milling out just the outside of the traces, the software we used mills the entire copper plate except for the traces.
 This makes it take a good amount of time, but problems like this can be fixed with having a bigger bit.
 Also, having only the traces present makes it harder to create bridges with soldering.

+I'm very interested in this machine because there are many other materials that I can cut using this.
+I was thinking that I could potentially use this machine to cut out aluminum in order to create better crank shafts in my personal project.
+Utilizing aluminum can help the deformation issues that I was encountering in the project.

+I'm also very excited to try and design my own pcb boards.
+Being able to have the machine run itself is great seeing that I would have to watch the milling machine almost every time before.

 ![](/images/pcb_beginnings/finished_pcb.jpg)

+You can download my files for making this PCB [here](/assets/EP-pcb_beginnings.zip)